Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 Available seating and study areas are clearly marked throughout Tarlton’s facility.
 Chairs, table spaces, and carrels that are not available for use are taped off.
 Students may not move library furniture or sit in areas that are taped off or otherwise restricted.

-Face coverings/masks must be worn at all times in the facility.
+Face coverings/masks are optional in the facility.

 Tarlton is cleaned after closing every day by university custodial staff.
 Library staff members will wipe down the Circulation Desk, Tech Desk, computer keyboards, printers, book scanners, and library entrance doors at intervals throughout the day.
 Law students are encouraged to bring their own wipes and clean seating areas and equipment prior to use.